danieltebor/cs3642-assignment-two/README.md

 | A*        | 372               | 1.0               | 26                |

 <br>
 From these results, it is evident that A* search is the best option if speed is very important.
 A* search visits a fraction of the nodes that the other algorithms do.
-However, the moves to the goal isn't optimal, albiet good.
+However, the moves to the goal aren't optimal, albeit good.
 BFS is the best option if the best possible path needs to be found, but it is much much slower.
 The reason why it is so much slower than A* or DFS is that the queue uses an internal array that must be shifted to the left when a node is dequeued.
 This results in a much slower runtime.
 If the queue implementation were to be improved, the runtime would be similar to DFS.
-UCS search gives identical resuots to BFS as the search order is the same as BFS.
+UCS search gives identical results to BFS as the search order is the same as BFS.
 Finally, the worst option is DFS.
-DFS searches a similar amount of ndoes compared to BFS, but the moves to goal is terrible.
+DFS searches a similar amount of nodes compared to BFS, but the number of moves to the goal is terrible.
 This is because starting from root, the child nodes are essentially random moves until the goal is found.
-This results in the trace going back to root following each of these random moves.